utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

     ![Data file preview](https://assets.postman.com/postman-docs/v10/csv-data-picker-before-v10.17.jpg)

     Observe that the preceding zeroes in the serial number and the prefix in the contact number have been removed.
-Change the data type for those numbers to **String** to preserve the original numbers.
+Change the data type for those numbers to **String** to preserve the original values.

     ![Data file update](https://assets.postman.com/postman-docs/v10/csv-data-picker-after-v10.17.jpg)